-The DOR has been charged with the responsibility of administering transactions in the custodial accounts.
-Except for the Sales Tax Bond Account held by the State Treasurer, actual custody of the resources in the accounts is with the DOR.
-Collections for the custodial accounts held by the DOR are deposited in interest-bearing bank accounts.
+The DOR has shared responsibility with the State Treasurer for maintaining and disbursing account resources of the custodial accounts.
+The DOR has custody of the Motor Vehicle Clearing Account and the State Treasurer has custody of the Sales Tax Bond Account.
+Collections for the account held by the DOR are deposited into an interest-bearing bank account and allocated to an investment pool.